InfuseAI/ArtiVC/docs/content/en/design/faq.md

 Yes.
 Just create different repositories with different prefixes in the same s3 bucket or different folders in NFS

 ### Q: What storage does ArtiVC support?
-Currently, we can support local, NFS(by local), and AWS S3.
-We will support GCS(Google Cloud Storage), Azure Blob Storage in the future.
+Currently, we can support local, NFS(by local), AWS S3, GCS(Google Cloud Storage) and Azure Blob Storage.

 ### Q: Do we support Windows?
 Not yet, we will implement and test it soon.